wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

 # Configuring Native Node with the All-in-One Installer

-When deploying the self-hosted [Wallarm native node](../nginx-native-node-internals.md#native-node) using the all-in-one installer, you create the `.yaml` configuration file.
+When deploying the self-hosted [Wallarm Native Node](../nginx-native-node-internals.md#native-node) using the all-in-one installer, you create the `.yaml` configuration file.
 In this file, you can specify node configiration, all the parameters for that are described in this document.

 To modify the settings after the node is running: